UPDATE: All lanes open on I-39/90

 All lanes are now open.

-Scattered thunderstorms.
-Gusty winds and small hail are possible.
-High 87F.
+Partly to mostly cloudy with widely scattered showers or thunderstorms possible this afternoon.
+High 88F.
 Winds WSW at 5 to 10 mph.
-Chance of rain 60%..
+Chance of rain 30%..

 JANESVILLE